rpldy/react-uploady-docs/docs/guides/UploaderEnhancers.md

 - [@rpldy/retry](../packages/retry)
 - [@rpldy/chunked-sender](../packages/chunked-sender)

-Enhancers receive an instance of the Uploader and may change its options (or modify it - no recommended).
+Enhancers receive an instance of the Uploader and may change its options (or modify it - not recommended).
 They can also register to events and register [extensions](#extensions) For example, the chunked-sender enhancer updates the uploader options with a different send method.